dotMorten/IoTivityDotNet/README.md

 - Only Windows Win32 support.
 - Library seems to work with UWP but network seems to be blocked.
 - Xamarin support is in the works...
+- Nuget packages with libraries for all platform supported also in the works.

 ####Usage